pranavpeter2050/community/README.md

 - `computed` object to written below `data()` and above `methods` object.
 What is the use-case of *computed*?
 - the `getPosts()` method is triggered using the `created()` vue-hook.
 See `HomePage: line 116`.
 - In order to access the *formData, fields, files* etc. on the backend we use an npm package called **busboy**.
+- Quasar uses Animate.css to help add Animations.
+See *Animate.css* in reference.

 ## Reference